Child Rebel Soldier: Original inception

 The group was featured on the remix to "Everyone Nose" by N.E.R.D.
 They were labeled as Child Rebel Soldier on the song instead of their separate entities.
 This is the second song where they use their group name.
 The official video for the "Everyone Nose" remix version was posted on Kanye West's blog on August 7, 2008.
 The video, directed by Hype Williams, features CRS and Pusha T of Clipse.
 Behind them is a green screen showing scenes from various retro video games, including Donkey Kong, Galaga, and Space Invaders.

-With Lupe Fiasco's upcoming album completed and scheduled to be released by Atlantic Records, Kanye West remains the only member currently working on their own solo LP.
+With Lupe Fiasco's upcoming album completed and scheduled to be released by Atlantic Records, Kanye West remained the only member currently working on their own solo LP.
 Despite this, on January 26 Lupe Fiasco announced that the group had finished 4 songs.

-The album, which was tentatively titled God Unwilling, has now been shelved according to Lupe Fiasco in an interview with Las Vegas radio station Hot 97.5.
+The album, which was tentatively titled God Unwilling, had been shelved according to Lupe Fiasco in an interview with Las Vegas radio station Hot 97.5.
 In the interview he first spoke about his upcoming album, Lasers, and then shot down the supposedly upcoming Child Rebel Soldier with one word when he was questioned – "nope".
 Lupe offered no further explanation at the time as to why the album had been placed on indefinite hold.

 On October 8, 2010, Kanye West released what was thought as a new Child Rebel Soldier track entitled "Don't Stop" as a part of his "GOOD Fridays" releases.
-However, in an interview, Lupe announced that "Don't Stop" was actually written in 2008.
+However, in an interview, Lupe stated that "Don't Stop" was actually written in 2008.

 On October 18, 2010, at the L.A. screening for "Runaway", which was again followed by a rather lengthy Q&A, the subject of CRS was brought up.
-Kanye explained that the project is on the table and will follow after the release of My Beautiful Dark Twisted Fantasy and collaboration album Watch The Throne with Jay-Z.
+West explained that the project is on the table and will follow after the release of My Beautiful Dark Twisted Fantasy and collaboration album Watch The Throne with Jay-Z.

 On July 25, 2013, in response to an inquiry on Twitter, Lupe Fiasco announced that Child Rebel Soldier has been canceled.

+As a solo project

+In July 2024, in an interview with Stereogum, Lupe expressed plans to revive the group as a solo side project, where he would strictly rap over Radiohead samples.
+The song "Shrink!" would be released a month later on August 14, 2024, via his YouTube channel, which was the first release from the group/project in fourteen years.
+The song also serves as a rough demo sketch made for the group, and samples the track "Optimistic" from Radiohead's album Kid A (2000).
+Its title was originally revealed a year prior to the release, when he posted on X that he sent two unreleased CRS songs to Tyler, the Creator – "Shrink!" being one of them.